ibm-cloud-docs/hs-crypto/introduce-pkcs11.md

 The in-memory keystores are composed of two isolated keystores.
 If an application logs in as a `normal user` using the `C_Login` function and the CKA_TOKEN attribute is set to `FALSE` or not set, the generated objects are stored in the private session object keystore.
 However, if an application logs in as an `SO user` or does not log in (thus it is an anonymous user), and the CKA_TOKEN attribute is set to `FALSE` or not set, the generated objects are stored in the public session object keystore.

 The database-backed keystores are composed of two isolated keystores.
 If an application logs in as a `normal user` using the `C_Login` function and the CKA_TOKEN attribute is set to `TRUE`, the generated objects are stored in the private token object keystore.
-However, if an application logs in as an `SO user` or does not log in (thus it is an anonymous user),  and the CKA_TOKEN attribute is set to `TRUE` or not set, the generated objects are stored in the public token object keystore.
+However, if an application logs in as an `SO user` or does not log in (thus it is an anonymous user),  and the CKA_TOKEN attribute is set to `TRUE`, the generated objects are stored in the public token object keystore.